Andrzej Sapkowski: Personal life

-Sapkowski is a member of the Polish Writers' Association.
+Sapkowski is a member of the Polish Writers Association.
 In an interview, he mentioned that his favorite writers included Ernest Hemingway, Mikhail Bulgakov, Raymond Chandler and Umberto Eco.

 In 2005, Stanisław Bereś conducted a lengthy interview with Sapkowski that was eventually published in a book form as Historia i fantastyka.

 Translations and adaptations of Sapkowski's works

-Sapkowski's books have been translated into Bulgarian, Chinese, Croatian, Czech, Dutch, English, Estonian, Finnish, French, Georgian, German, Hungarian, Italian, Korean, Lithuanian, Norwegian, Portuguese, Romanian, Russian, Serbian, Slovak, Spanish, Swedish, Turkish and Ukrainian.
+Sapkowski's books have been translated into Bulgarian, Chinese, Croatian, Czech, Dutch, English, Estonian, Finnish, French, Georgian, German, Greek, Hebrew, Hungarian, Italian, Korean, Lithuanian, Norwegian, Persian, Portuguese, Romanian, Russian, Serbian, Slovak, Slovene, Spanish, Swedish, Turkish, and Ukrainian.

+In English, his official debut was a story from his The Witcher universe that was published in 2000 in a small press anthology Chosen by Fate.
 An English translation of The Last Wish short story collection was published by Gollancz in 2007.
 From 2008, the Witcher saga is published by Gollancz.
 The English translation of Sapkowski's novel Blood of Elves won the David Gemmell Legend Award in 2009.

-In the years 1993–1995, a six-issue comic book series entitled The Witcher was released in the Komiks magazine by Prószyński i S-ka publishing house.
+In the years between 1993 and 1995, a six-issue comic book series entitled The Witcher was released in the Komiks magazine by Prószyński i S-ka publishing house.
 The comic was written by Maciej Parowski and illustrated by Bogusław Polch.
 The comics were the first attempt to portray the Witcher universe outside the novels.
 Since 2014, a comic book series The Witcher has been published by the American publisher Dark Horse Comics.
 The stories presented in the series are mostly originals, written not by Andrzej Sapkowski but by other writers; the exception being volume 2, Fox Children, which adapted a story from the anthology Season of Storms.

 In 2001, a television series based on the Witcher cycle was released in Poland and internationally, entitled Wiedźmin (The Hexer).
 A film by the same title was compiled from excerpts of the television series but both have been critical and box office failures.